 If you do not have uninsured motorist coverage, the next best option might be to file a personal injury lawsuit against the liable party.
 Regardless of the route you choose to take, an injury attorney can help you gather the evidence needed to prove liability and negotiate for a fair settlement on your behalf.

 If you were in a collision with an uninsured motorist, you may still be able to recover compensation for the damages you incurred.
-To discuss your situation with a Marksville accident lawyer and determine the best way to proceed, contact Laborde Earles Law Firm.
+To discuss your situation with a Marksville accident lawyer and determine the best way to proceed, contact Laborde Earles Injury Lawyers.
 We have helped clients recover more than $200 million in cash settlements and verdicts.
 Call 800-522-6733 to schedule a free consultation.